feliperohde/xvtx/README.md

 ### 1.0.22 see more by using "xvtx [command] -h"
 - Added individual file upload by using "--file" argument
 - Added list file upload by using "--file file1.js,file2.css" argument
-- Added individual file upload by using "--template" argument
+- Added individual template upload by using "--template" argument
 - Added template creation parameter by using "--create true" argument